 First of all, if you care about all the people on earth, and want to do something for them, you may think you should do something that involves going to another country.
 Perhaps being a missionary or working in the international development industry.

 If you're good at the skills needed, you can go into medicine or agriculture in developing countries.
 If you have organizational abilities, you can be a program administrator.
 All of these things, working for a charity.
 You might make a good fundraiser for a charity.
 You may find work from a government agency.
 You can go to school for development.

 I've heard from one development insider that they don't like random people coming into their field who don't know what they're doing.
 So that's something to think about.

 Some development charities are effectively forms of agricultural or medical missions.
 In addition, you can work in a purely cultural way, in missions.
 You can do altruistic things from a Christian perspective, living in another country.

 Being a missionary is not necessarily glamorous.
 You may have to work a day job that has little or nothing to do with ministry.
 You may have to raise support (mail or call or hang out with a lot of people to encourage donations).

 People don't always like what foreigners do in their countries, and this applies to both development and missions.
 Being competent and culturally sensitive is important, and something you should try to learn from others instead of messing up yourself, if you can help it.

-In terms of How Can We Love?, if you get what "devastation" is about, that's a good sign as far as being able to execute these roles.
+I wrote a book a while ago called How Can We Love?.
+It contains a section on "devastation" -- being broken down in a way that connects you with reality, seeing your brokenness, and the world's brokenness, and then seeing how to act.
+If you get what "devastation" is about, that's a good sign as far as being able to execute these roles.
 A spirit of sobriety, even if your work involves connecting with people, which can favor warmth.